Skip to content

 midi_connect("Prophet Rev2", "synth");

-let drums = MidiTrack("drums", 10, 110, "daw"); // To DAW, channel 10
+let drums = MidiTrack(10, 110, "daw"); // to the DAW, channel 10, velocity 110

-let bass = MidiTrack("bass", 1, 90, "synth"); // To hardware, channel 1
+let bass = MidiTrack(1, 90, "synth"); // to hardware, channel 1

-let pad = MidiTrack("pad", 3, 80, "synth"); // To hardware, channel 3
+let pad = MidiTrack(3, 80, "synth"); // to hardware, channel 3

 drums << [bd _ sd _, ch ch ch ch];